IPTV Smarters Keeps Crashing on Samsung or LG TV? Here's the Fix (2026 Guide)

 -

-the initial channel handshake fails
+the channel handshake takes too long

 -